Action (2019 film)

 Action is a 2019 Indian Tamil-language action thriller film directed by Sundar C and produced by Trident Arts.
 The film stars Vishal and Tamannaah Bhatia, alongside Kabir Duhan Singh, Aishwarya Lekshmi, Ramki, Chaya Singh, Yogi Babu and Akanksha Puri.
 The music was composed by Hiphop Tamizha, while cinematography and editing were handled by Dudley and N. B. Srikanth respectively.
-The film marks Aishwarya Lekshmi's debut in Tamil cinema cinema and Vishal's second collaboration with Sundar after Aambala and Bhatia after Kaththi Sandai.
+The film marks Aishwarya Lekshmi's debut in Tamil cinema and Vishal's second collaboration with Sundar after Aambala and Bhatia after Kaththi Sandai.
 It was released on 15 November 2019 and failed at the box office.

 Plot

 Subhash is a Col in the Indian Army, whose father is the retired CM of Tamil Nadu, and is now succeeded by his elder son Saravanan.
 Subhash calls his whole family along with his lover, Meera for a short trip.
 During a campaign involving the Prime Ministerial candidate Guptaji, Saravanan finds out that his friend Deepak has fled after extracting ₹40 crore on loan.
 Saravanan calls Deepak, who tells him to leave the ceremony.

 On the other hand, Subhash tries to converse with Meera during the campaign and sends her a message.
 Realizing that she left her phone in the car, Meera goes to the parking lot, where her phone gets exchanged with that of a killer.
 After noting the killer duo's vehicle number, Meera tries to escape but gets attacked and brutally stomped to death by a woman disguised as a cop.
 Retrieving the phone, the woman gives a call to the cell bomb placed in a cooler at the stage.
 The bomb goes off, killing Guptaji and knocking down Saravanan and his family.

 Subhash gets shattered to find Meera's corpse, while Saravanan gets framed for the assassination with the help of Deepak.
 Having recorded a conversation with Deepak, Saravanan calls for a press conference at his house amidst violent protests, but is found hanging in his room thus making the media believe that he was involved.
 Subhash finds out about the killer woman through the vehicle number Meera noted on her palm.
 Looking at the tattoo on her neck in the CCTV footage at the vehicle store and her phone's screen, Subhash manages to track her and finds that she is Kaira, a London-based assassin.

 Subhash, with the help of a hacker Jack, manages to trace Kaira and fights off her henchmen and kill her by hanging her in the same way she hanged Saravanan to death.
 Later, Subhash arrives in Istanbul and is joined by his brother-in-law Maya Kannan and friend Lt Diya.
 Targeting Deepak's account, they plan to extract the money.
 The mission goes as planned and Subhash retrieves the money from Deepak's account.
 However, the trio traces Deepak's location and finds him in Algornia, where they find him dead and a chase ensues, resulting in a heroic escape.